Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Abstract

 \section{Abstract}

-In this paper, we investigate the complexity of computing the minimal faithful permutation degree for groups without abelian normal subgroups (a.k.a.
+In this paper, we investigate the complexity of computing minimal faithful permutation representations for groups without abelian normal subgroups (a.k.a.
 Fitting-free groups).
-When our groups are given as quotients of permutation groups, we establish that this problem is in $\textsf{P}$.
-Furthermore, in the setting of permutation groups, we obtain an upper bound of $\textsf{NC}$ for this problem.
-This improves upon the work of Das and Thakkar (STOC 2024), who established a Las Vegas polynomial-time algorithm for this class in the setting of permutation groups.
+When our groups are given as quotients of permutation groups, we exhibit a polynomial-time algorithm for constructing such representations.
+Furthermore, in the setting of permutation groups, we obtain an $\textsf{NC}$ procedure for computing the minimal faithful permutation degree, and a randomized $\textsf{NC}$ ($\textsf{RNC}$) algorithm for computing a minimal faithful permutation representation.
+This improves upon the work of Das and Thakkar (STOC 2024, \textit{SIAM J. Comput.} 2026), who established a Las Vegas polynomial-time algorithm for computing the minimal faithful permutation degree for this class in the setting of permutation groups.